coreybutler/tappedout/README.md

 **This is for library authors...**

 There are many beautiful test runners.
 They often come at the price of requiring many dependencies, which may be fine for a single complex project.
 I primarily write libraries, meaning lots of smaller repos containing small bits of code.
-The black hole of `node_modules` was way too heavy, and I grew very frustrated with pre-processing tests.
-Translation: my patience was tapped out with too many rollup/browserify processes, just for running sanity tests.
+The black hole of `node_modules` was way too heavy when multipled across multiple projects, and I grew very frustrated with all the needless pre-processing/transpiling just to run tests.
+Translation: my patience was tapped out with one too many rollup/browserify processes.

 ## Getting tappedout